 Alanna, Client Services: I applied a cider vinegar face mask with baking soda.
 It stung my face, and I didn’t even leave it on for the full time.
 My skin was super dry and dull after.
 I also tried a DIY oatmeal and egg white face mask.
 Nothing improved, lol.
 If anything, it was a waste — I could have made a dessert rather than put it on my face!

 Unfortunately, many of these pantry shortcuts aren’t worth the hype.
 At best, they're disappointingly ineffective.
-And at worst, they may actually be harmful to your skin.
+At worst, they may be harmful to your skin.

 - Turmeric can stain your face (and pillowcases) with an orange tint

-— Even used topically, raw eggs may expose you to salmonella and other bacteria
+- Even when used topically, raw eggs may expose you to salmonella and other bacteria

 - Cinnamon, fresh citrus, and apple cider vinegar can all burn your skin